www.diss.com Listed by krybit Ransomware Group

 DISS Analytics is the digital solutions and statistical reporting division of DISS Corporation (Digital Imaging & Soluti...

-On July 1, 2026, the ransomware group Krybit added www.diss.com to its leak site, confirming that it had exfiltrated internal files from DISS Analytics, the digital solutions and statistical reporting division of DISS Corporation.
+On July 1, 2026, the ransomware group Krybit added www.diss.com to its leak site, claiming that it had exfiltrated internal files from DISS Analytics, the digital solutions and statistical reporting division of DISS Corporation.

 Public reporting indicates the incident stems from a ransomware attack in which Krybit gained access to DISS Analytics systems, copied sensitive internal documents, and later listed the victim on its dark-web blog.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available reporting describes the stolen material as internal files rather than a structured database of customer records, though the precise contents have not been independently verified by third parties.
 No ransom payment deadline has been publicly disclosed in connection with the listing.

 DISS Analytics provides data processing and statistical services, which means the compromised files could contain information tied to client projects, employee details, or operational data that, once public, creates long-term exposure risks.